 - Traction and support are delivered by the rubber outsole.

-- The football-inspired textured rubber cupsole has a pivot point that supports the wearer’s every move.
+- The soccer-inspired textured rubber cupsole has a pivot point that supports the wearer’s every move.